Gallyan/cortext-box/README.md

 - [install vagrant on osx]()
 - [install vagrant on Windows](https://www.vagrantup.com/downloads.html)

-## Bootstrap the Cortext Box on Linux !
+## Bootstrap the Dev Box on Linux !

 Then execute these instructions to put the vagrant file on `/home/<user>/boxes/cortext-box`.
 Do the addition to /etc/hosts only once, if you install multiple boxes.